ologistio/magi-cli/CONTRIBUTING.md

 ```

 It is recommended to open an issue before starting work on anything.
-This will allow a chance to talk it over with the owners and validate your approach.
+This will allow a chance to talk it over with the maintainers and validate your approach.

 [pull request]: https://github.com/ologistio/magi/pulls